ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 :::info

-For a great visualization, check out [this demo](https://tedyin.com/archive/snow-bft-demo/#/snow) from Ava Labs' Co-Founder Ted Yin.
+For a great visualization, check out [this demo](https://tedyin.com/archive/snow-bft-demo/#/snow).

 :::